webdev-ag/board-game/README.md

 # Board Game

-we are starting to learn HTML + CSS and our fierst JS commands by developing a simple maze/board game
+we are starting to learn HTML + CSS and our first JS commands by developing a simple maze/board game